- Meet the Docs

-In addition to vision testing, an eye exam in our Victoria office includes testing eye functionality.
+In addition to vision testing, an eye exam in our Fayetteville office includes testing eye functionality.
 Our optometrist performs several tests to evaluate depth perception, color vision, eye muscle capabilities, peripheral vision, and responsiveness to light.
 Several other simple tests are completed to determine whether the eyes are focusing, moving, and working together properly.
-The test results enable Dr. Baker to diagnose any underlying conditions that may be impairing the eyes ability to focus or work together.
+The test results enable Dr. Andersen to diagnose any underlying conditions that may be impairing the eyes ability to focus or work together.